-The TT35 can slip into shallow and protected areas of crowded anchorages, and the boat can be easily beached.
+The TT35 can slip into shallow and protected areas of crowded anchorages, and can be easily beached.

 Approaching 10 mpg at traditional displacement speeds; 2 to 5 mpg in the 12 to 18 mph range.
 Top speed of 20 mph.

 1,000 miles at displacement speeds, and in excess of 300 miles at 15 mph.

-An air draft of less than 10 feet passage under low fixed bridges and most draw bridges without waiting for an opening.
+Air draft of less than 10 feet allows passage under low fixed bridges and most draw bridges without waiting for an opening.

 All onboard systems are designed for reliability and ease of maintenance, including the four-stroke Suzuki outboards.

-Faster cruising speeds allow for much shorter “weather windows” than traditional displacement vessels, and a comfortable and efficient attitude when throttled back to operate in rougher weather.
+Faster cruising speeds allow for much shorter “weather windows” than traditional displacement vessels, and the hull maintains a comfortable and efficient attitude when throttled back to meet rough weather.

 Ease of Launch and Retrieval

-Easily ramp launched or lifted and rack-stored by a marine forklift, eliminating the need for costly marine travel lifts and pricey boatyard bills.
+Easily ramp launched or lifted and rack-stored by a marine forklift, eliminating the need for costly marine travel lifts and pricey boatyard storage bills.

 Easy Line Clearing and Prop Changes

-Tilting the outboards allows for simple, quick line clearing or prop changes performed from the safety of the transom tailgate.
+Tilting the outboards allows for simple, quick line clearing or prop changes that can be performed from the safety of the transom tailgate.

-Solar panels, water makers, washer/drier combos and a standard composting head (conventional head is optional), combined with options such as a solar array and watermaker, allow the TT35 to comfortably spend extended periods at anchor or on a mooring.
+A standard composting head (conventional head is optional), combined with options such as a solar array and watermaker, allow the TT35 to comfortably spend extended periods at anchor or on a mooring.

 Maintains cruising speeds of 10 mph or more on a single engine with no loss of control or helm response.

-high density foam cored construction gives plenty of inherent buoyancy, allowing the TT to remain afloat even if holed or swamped.
+High density foam cored construction generates ample inherent buoyancy, allowing the hull to remain afloat even if holed or swamped.

 Lock and Dock Friendly

-Easily managed by a crew of two, and single-handed by a competent skipper making use of the sliding helm door and midship spring cleat.
+Easily managed by a crew of two, or single-handed by a competent skipper making use of the sliding helm door and midship spring cleat.

 More Cruising Options

 The mid to high-teen operating speeds of the TT35 will increase the number of destinations available within each day's cruising window.

-The TT and its trailer can be loaded on a roll-on cargo ship and moved to ports across the world quickly, safely and cost effectively.
+The TT35 and its trailer can be loaded on a roll-on cargo ship and moved to ports across the world quickly, safely and cost effectively.

 Enjoy the comforts of a full island queen berth, separate stall shower and a generously-proportioned galley.